20 People to Know in the Phoenix Advertising, Marketing and Public Relations Community

 My favorite way to spend time away from work is with family and friends dreaming up some new caper.

 I got into this profession using my degrees in music composition and theory and journalism/communications from Washington State University to help companies craft and tell compelling stories that grow their enterprise and their people.
 I started in public relations and moved into advertising and brand story strategy.

 What do you like best about the work you do?

 I love it when business leaders and communicators find the courage to live into their most powerful stories through the brands they own or represent, and how they help those around them to live into and prosper from the organization’s story.
 One of my favorite endeavors is my Business of Story podcast.
 We’ve eclipsed 100 shows and thousands of downloads per month.
 I connect international story artists with business leaders and communicators to help them craft and tell compelling stories that sell.

 What are your favorite types of clients to work with?

 We seek purpose-driven companies, like Adelante Healthcare, that have a proven business model, but need to get their brand story straight.
 I find owners of these kinds of emerging companies to be the most thoughtful and inspiring leaders.
 They appreciate the positive impact you can make when you truly own your story.

-If you want to be in the advertising and marketing, then get comfortable with ambiguity.
+If you want to be in advertising, then get comfortable with ambiguity.
 Embrace constant change.
 Muster the confidence and conviction to always do what’s right.
 And project a work ethic others admire.
 Then find three solid mentors both online and in person to keep you honest.
 Here’s one who has helped me, and she can do the same for you.

 Tell us about the coolest trend in advertising and marketing today.